ErpNetDocs/dev/domain-api/querying-data/grouping.md

 - reference properties of the source entity, such as `Product`;
 - reference id paths, such as `Customer/Id`;
 - dimension properties through supported references, such as `SalesOrder/DocumentNo`;
-- reference properties through supported references, such as `SalesOrder/Customer`.
+- reference properties through supported references, such as `SalesOrder/Customer`;
+- computed interval keys declared with `compute(... as Alias)`, such as `yearmonth(DocumentDate) as YearMonth`.

 A supported reference path can follow only ownership references and filterable references.
 This rule applies to every reference segment, including the first segment from the source entity.
 Ordinary references that are not marked as ownership or filterable cannot be used in grouped keys.